Earn up to 6.5% p.a. tax free

 and any bad debt is covered by the Lending Works Shield.

 Projected returns are not guaranteed.
 As with all investments, your capital is at risk.

 How we reduce risks

 An Innovative Finance ISA is an investment.
 That means your capital is at risk and returns aren’t guaranteed.
-And remember, the Financial Services Compensation Scheme (FSCS) doesn’t cover poor investment performance, just like with bonds or shares.
+We are also not covered by the Financial Services Compensation Scheme (FSCS).

 That said, we reduce the risk wherever possible.
 Here’s how.